ValentinaPucci/ing-sw-2024-pucci-ruggieri-santarossa-sciarretta/SomeIdeas.md

 # ToDo (8 may 2024)
 - setAsConnected vs setAsReadyToStart... what is the difference?
 - Manage the GameStatus!
 Implement GameFlow method correctly in the controller.

+# ToDo (11 may 2024)
+- check the real condition of gameFlow!
+For example, the game should enter in running status only when the cards are dealt to the players.